oofnikj/docker-openwrt/README.md

 $ make run
 ```

 If you're lucky, browse to http://openwrt.home (or whatever you set in `LAN_DOMAIN`) and you should be presented with the login page.
-The default login is `root` with the password set as ${ROOT_PW}.
+The default login is `root` with the password set as `ROOT_PW`.

 To shut down the router, press `Ctrl+C`.
 Any settings you configured or additional packages you installed will persist until you run `make clean`, which will delete the container.